agile-ts/documentation/docs/main/Introduction.md

 ### 📁 Examples

-Some interactive examples can be found in this Section.
+Some interactive examples can be found in the `example` section.

 ### 📁 Interfaces

-Without any context this Section might be useless to you.
-As the name suggests it's all about typescript interfaces of AgileTs, which are outsourced for a better overview.
+Without any context this section might be useless to you.
+As the name suggests, it's all about typescript interfaces of AgileTs, which are outsourced for a better overview.
 You might get redirected to parts of the Interface Section from other docs.
 Often to learn some more about specific properties of an interface.

 ## ❓ Something missing

-If you find issues with the documentation or have suggestions on how to improve the documentation or the project in general, please [file an issue](https://github.com/agile/agile-ts/issues) for us, or join our [Discord Community](https://discord.gg/T9GzreAwPH).
+If you find issues with the documentation or have suggestions on how to improve the documentation or the project in general, please [file an issue](https://github.com/agile/agile-ts/issues) for us or join our [Discord Community](https://discord.gg/T9GzreAwPH).

 ## 🎉 Credits